LinuxCommandLibrary

 Display the amount of memory in bytes.

-Display the amount of memory in kilobytes (default).
+Display the amount of memory in kilobytes (this is the default unit).

 Display the amount of memory in megabytes.